lmu-osc/Introduction-RStudio-Git-GitHub/commit.md

 Click on the staged box to stage our change.
 Now click on  **Diff** to give a summary of what's changed.
 Lines that have been added are green.
 Lines that have been removed are red.

+From git's point of view, a modification to a line is actually two operations - The removal of the original line followed by the creation of the new line.

 ![](./assets/git_diff.png)

 Add a commit message and click on commit